RedHatProductSecurity/osidb-bindings/TUTORIAL.md

     ```

 * #### ```retrieve_list```
     Retrieve a list of Flaws.
 You can filter the flaws using the query parameters.
+Results are paginated, see [paginated response section](#paginated-response).

     See `/GET /osidb/api/{api_version}/flaws` in [API docs](openapi_schema.yml) for more details (query parameters, response format, etc.)
     ```python